Narwal25/MediSync/README.md

-# Hospital Management Project
+# MediSync

-Welcome to the Hospital Management Project repository!
+Welcome to the MediSync Hospital Management Project repository!
 This Python project is designed for hospital management tasks, and it includes several modules to handle different functionalities.

 ## Overview